Haiti PM asked to testify in President's assassination hearing

 Prosecutor Bedford Claude said that Mr Henry had multiple phone calls with suspect Joseph Felix Badio just hours after the assassination.

-Mr Claude said Mr Henry was being "invited" to attend.
-Only a president could issue an official summons.
+Mr Claude said Mr Henry was being "invited" to attend, as he did not have the authority to officially summon him.

 Prosecutors said records obtained from phone operator Digicel confirmed that Mr Badio and Mr Henry spoke twice on 7 July just hours after President Moise's killing.

-Geolocation data also showed that Mr Badio, who's whereabouts are currently unknown, was speaking from the scene of the crime.
+Geolocation data also showed that Mr Badio, whose whereabouts are currently unknown, was speaking from the scene of the crime.

-In a letter to the Prime Minister, Mr Claude emphasised that his invitation was optional, but emphasised that it was justified given what he called a "case of extreme gravity for the nation".
+In a letter to the Prime Minister, Mr Claude emphasised that his invitation was optional, but said that it was justified given what he called a "case of extreme gravity for the nation".

 The hearing at the Court of First Instance of Port-au-Prince is due to take place at 10 am on Tuesday.